Disability Support Pension if you travel outside Australia

 You arrived in Australia in June 2005 after you were already permanently and severely impaired.
 In June 2016 you left Australia after 11 years as an Australian resident.

 You get 11/35ths of you full means tested rate of Disability Support Pension.

 Going to New Zealand

-- have been outside Australia for more than 26 weeks and you visit New Zealand
+- you go there and you’ve been outside Australia for more than 26 weeks

 Read more about payments while outside Australia.